ddev/ddev/docs/users/cli-usage.md

 When `ddev start` runs, it outputs status messages to indicate the project environment is starting.
 When the startup is complete, ddev outputs a message like the one below with a link to access your project in a browser.

 ```
-Successfully started example-backdrop-site
+Successfully started flow
-Your application can be reached at: http://example-backdrop-site.ddev.local
+Your application can be reached at: http://example-flow-site.ddev.local
 ```

+Please use the url printed in your commandline interface, the one above is just an example.

 ### Database Imports